wetlife/workstationCreation/README.md

 #### Use Readline with Keybindings from Vi Rather than Emacs
 Use the following commands to use vi-mode when entering commands.
 The first command sets the sysem-wide default behavior, but requires root priveleges to execute.
 The second command sets the current user's default behavior of readline.
-1. `cp /etc/inputrc . && echo 'set editing-mode vi' >> inputrc && sudo mv inputrc /etc/`
+1. `cp /etc/inputrc /tmp/ && echo 'set editing-mode vi' >> inputrc && sudo mv /tmp/inputrc /etc/`
 2. `echo 'set editing-mode vi' >> ~/.inputrc`
 3. press <CTRL><x><CTRL><r> to reload inputrc